flekschas/jupyter-scatter/docs/axes-legend-tooltip.md

 <div class="img tooltip-5"><div /></div>

-To customize the number of bins and the range by content you can do:
+To customize the number of bins and the range by property you can do:

 ```py
 scatter.tooltip(